-A full customizable rainy day fund savings tracker.
+A fully customizable rainy day fund savings tracker.
 Figure out your savings goal, then divide that number by the number of raindrops (50) to get each raindrop's value.
 As you save, color in the raindrops until your saving's goal is reached.

 You can use this rainy day fund printable again and again.
 Great for if you're doing a starter savings fund, and then again later when you're increasing it to a 3-month or 6-month cushion fund.